 1. Biology UTA Program

 Undergraduate Teaching Assistants (UTA) are needed for lower level biology classes (BSCI 160/161, 170/171, 207, 222; BSCI 201, 202; BSCI 103, 125, 135.
 189i).
 New UTAs are required to attend a safety training class and a weekly teaching seminar.
 Each UTA works under the supervision of the lab or discussion coordinator.
 This work will require 10-15 hours per week, depending on the course requirements.
 The stipend is $1,500 for the semester, paid in an hourly wage.
-Information, and an online application for Fall 2017 are available here, BSCI-UTA-Program-Fall 2017.
-The application deadline for the Fall of 2017 is April 14th, 201.
+Information, and an online application for Spring are available here, BSCI-UTA-Program-Spring 2018.
+The application deadline is November 15th, 2017.

 For more information, please contact Dr. Francisca Saavedra at firstname.lastname@example.org.

 The Department of Chemistry and Biochemistry has a long history of using highly qualified undergraduate students as Teaching Assistants (UTA) in lower-level chemistry laboratories (CHEM 132, 132, 242 or 272).
 These are normally paid positions.
 A UTA's standard responsibilities average about 7-8 hours/week and include leading one laboratory section, one scheduled office hour/week, along with laboratory grading and preparation.
 UTAs will also be assigned to proctor and grade examinations for a lecture section of general or organic chemistry.
 Information, deadlines and an online application are available at http://portal.chem.umd.edu/undergradoffice/ta_index.php.